“Since his Master graduation, I have seen Paolo Gorini develop as a

 Other Video recordings

+One of the main purpose of Duo Ebano is to present repertoire that is seldom played.
 The Clarinet Sonata of one of the main figure in the North American classical music history, Aaron Copland, falls perfectly into this category.
 This Sonata was originally written for violin and piano, this arrangement is from the composer’s hand.

 Recorded at Singelkerk - Amsterdam